 - Structure your story logically.
 Use the STAR interview technique to do this.
 STAR is an acronym that stands for a situation (S), your task (T) in that situation, the actions (A) you took, and what results (R) you got based on your actions.
-Below the STAR technique is described in more detail.
+Below, the STAR technique is described in more detail.

 - Display the skills and abilities that are needed for the job you’re applying for and that the interviewer wants to see.
 Make sure you match your qualifications to the job and skills as mentioned in the job description.

 - Give a serious answer and focus on your goal to land that job.
 This is not the time to make funny comments or remarks.
-Answer the question as professionally.
+Answer the question professionally.
 Describe how you adapted to a changing work environment or a challenging situation.

 - Be honest.
 Interviewers will notice if you make a story up.
 Also, they will ask follow-up questions to go more in-depth into the situation you provide them with.
-Make sure to prepare several example situations of how you adapted in challenging environments that you can bring up during the interview.
+Make sure to prepare several example situations of how you adapted to challenging environments that you can bring up during the interview.

 STAR Interview Technique